Sewing machine repair training class click here

 C. Buy 20 sewing machines.
 Only about 5% of machines advertised as "mint" or "like new" are actually even close to "mint" or "like new", so with lots of luck one of the 20 may be near new condition .

 D. Be sure you know exactly what "this machine has been serviced" means.
 "Serviced" may mean anything from "the light turns on" to a complete service, cleaned and adjusted to new factory specifications by a trained professional.
-Only about 5% of sellers actually pay the $50.00 to $100.00 fee for qualified professional service before selling the machine.
+Only about 5% of sellers actually pay the $100.00 and up fee for qualified professional service before selling the machine.

-D. Hope the machine you paid for actually arrives.
+D. Hope the machine you paid for actually arrives and has been packaged well so it is still in one piece.

 CLICK HERE To see one of the "Shows very little use, serviced by an authorized dealer" bargain machines.